 4800 Oak Grove Drive

-Dr. Lopes worked on the Cassini mission to Saturn from 2002 until 2018, as part of the Cassini Titan Radar Mapper Team.
-She is currently studying data acquired by Cassini, in particular, the geology and potential habitability of Saturn's largest moon, Titan as a Principal Investigator in NASA's Astrobiology Institute, leading an international team.
+Dr. Lopes worked on the Cassini mission to Saturn from 2002 until 2018, with the role of Investigation Scientist for the Cassini Titan Radar Mapper Team.
+She is currently studying data acquired by Cassini, in particular, the geology and potential habitability of Saturn's largest moon, Titan, as a Principal Investigator in NASA’s Astrobiology Institute, leading an international team.

-In addition to her science work, she is a strong supporter of education, diversity, and outreach, nationally and internationally.
+In addition to her science work, Dr Lopes is a strong supporter of education, diversity, and outreach, nationally and internationally.
 She has given numerous public lectures in the US and abroad, on every continent including Antarctica.
-She has been active in the media, giving hundreds of interviews, and has been featured on numerous TV documentaries in the US and abroad.
+She has been active in the media, giving hundreds of interviews, and has been featured on over twenty TV documentaries and shows in the US alone, including for National Geographic, Discovery, Science Channel, PBS, The Weather Channel and History channel.

 Jet Propulsion Laboratory, California Institute of Technology, Pasadena, Calif.